shenango/caladan/breakwater/README.md

 and `src/sd_config.h` (for SEDA).
 If you modify parameters in observer machine, `scripts/run_synthetic.py` script will distribute updated configs to all the other machines.

+## Tips for reproducing the paper results
+- We provide recommended parameter values in `src/bw_config.h`, `src/dg_config.h`, and `src/sd_config.h` in Cloudlab xl170 experiment
+environment with 1,000 clients.
+Because Dagor and SEDA is sensitive to parameter values you may need to try adjust parameter values with experiment environment.

+- As we have shown in Figure 7, SEDA may take a long time to recover its rate after it overreact to the congestion.
+To get the stable number for SEDA, you may consider extending experiment time (which require more memory space especially for shorter average service time), or repeating experiments and take median or the best performance for SEDA.

+- The results in the paper were produced from set of xl170 machines connected with a single ToR switch in Cloudlab.
+If machines are connected with multiple ToR switches and spine switch, the actual number might vary from the paper, but you can still observe the benefit of Breakwater.